Kastamonu

-Kastamonu is a city in northern Turkey.
+Kastamonu, formerly Kastamone/Castamone (Κασταμονή) and Kastamon/Castamon (Κασταμών), is a city in northern Turkey.
 It is the seat of Kastamonu Province and Kastamonu District.
 Its population is 125,622 (2021).
 The city lies at an elevation of 904 m.
 It is located in the southern part of the province.

 History

-The city is believed to have been founded in the 18th century BC.
-The town was known as Timonion (Τιμόνιον in Greek) during the Roman period.

-The change of name of the town dates to the tenth century AD.
-Manuel Erotikos Komnenos, a prominent general and the father of the Byzantine emperor Isaac I Komnenos, was given lands around Kastamonu by Emperor Basil II and built a fortress there named Kastra Komnenon (Κάστρα Κομνηνῶν).
-Manuel came to the notice of Basil II because of his defence, in 978, of Nicaea against the rebel Bardas Skleros.
-The name Kastra Komnenon was shortened to Kastamone, and later Turkified to Kastamoni and Kastamonu.
+There are many ideas about the derivation of the name Kastamonu:

+According to the first view, it should be considered that the name Kastamonu is Turkishized from the name Paphlagonía [Greek "land of Paphlagon (people)"].
+The region covering the West Black Sea and Central Black Sea regions was called Paphlagonia before the Turks.
+Today, Kastamonu, Sinop, Bartın, Çankırı and Karabük are located in this region, while parts of Çorum, Bolu, Zonguldak and Samsun provinces remain within the region.
+The Paphlagonians, who dominated this region in 1000 BC, gave their name to this geography.

+According to a second opinion, the city of Kastamonu took its name from the name Kastama, which was used for the same region in the Hittite period.
+The name Kastama turned into Kastamonu over time.

+According to another view, the city of Kastamonu took its name from the combination of the words Gas and Tumanna.
+Gas, or better known as Kashkas, are among the first settlers of Kastamonu.
+Tumanna is the name of a city/region located on Kastamonu at that time.
+The combination of these two words took the form of Kastamonu over time.

+According to a third opinion, the city of Kastamonu took its name from the combination of the words Kastra and Komnen.
+Kastra is derived from the Latin word for "castle" and Komnen refers to the Komnenos Dynasty of emperors, the settlers of this region during the Byzantine period.
+These two words took the form of Kastamonu over time.

 Ibn Battuta visited the city, noting it as "one of the largest and finest cities, where commodities are abundant and prices low."
 He stayed here forty days.

-The famous Sufi saint of the city is Şeyh Shaban Veli (Şaban-ı Veli in Turkish, d.
+The famous Sufi saint of the city is Sheikh Shaban Veli (Şaban-ı Veli in Turkish, d.
 976 AH/1569 AD).

-The Dress Code Revolution of Kemal Atatürk started on August 23, 1925, at Kastamonu.
-Atatürk made his historical speech concerning the "Hat and Dress Revolution" during his visit to Kastamonu in 1925 in the Republican People's Party building.
+The Dress Code Revolution under President Mustafa Kemal Pasha (later known as Atatürk) was started on August 23, 1925, at Kastamonu.
+He made his historical speech concerning the "Hat and Dress Revolution" during his visit to Kastamonu in 1925 in the Republican People's Party building.
 The building is now used as the Archeological Museum of Kastamonu.
 The possessions used by Atatürk in his Kastamonu visit are also exhibited in the museum.